 5.4.1.
 Proof of long-term CO2 storage: proof that the end-use of the product does not cause CO2 returning to the atmosphere

-Shipping documentation of the delivery of the product to a building site, indicating that it is going to be used in construction of buildings.
-This requirement can be amended after the Experiment Phase.
+- Shipping documentation of the delivery of the product to a building site, indicating that it is going to be used in construction of buildings.